 Others may find that they drop several dress sizes, particularly for those patients who get a tummy tuck to resolve issues arising from dramatic weight loss.

 A tummy tuck isn't a weight loss surgery.
 It is designed to eliminate loose skin and fat that can't be addressed with a healthy diet and exercise regimen.
-The amount of weight you may lose with a tummy tuck is unsubstantial.
+The amount of weight you may lose with a tummy tuck is insignificant.

 While a tummy tuck does eliminate excess fat in the mid-section, the remaining fat cells can still expand so you can still gain weight.
 For this reason, you should follow a healthy lifestyle to better maintain your results and keep fat cells from increasing in size.